tarndt/sema/README.md

 Author: [Tylor Arndt]

 0.9 Beta - API may change.
+(Bug reports and PRs are welcome)

 ###Features